rsksmart/RSKIPs/IPs/RSKIP690.md

 a non legacy destination, emit the new rejection reason, or write the new storage key.
 Pegouts requested through the existing fallback keep producing a legacy address, and blocks from before the fork replay to the same state.

-Nothing in the powpeg needs to change.
-Signing, confirmation and broadcasting do not inspect the destination, and the PowHSM firmware hashes outputs without interpreting them.

 Consumers do not need an ABI change, but consumers that decode a destination address or an output script do need updating.
 These are different things: